 - The chemical test was administered incorrectly.

-- The chemical test was inaccurate.
+- The blood alcohol content test was inaccurate.

 - The law enforcement officer did not inform you of your rights.